Whitney Houston death not criminal, police say

 In a statement, Beverley Hills police said its investigation "found no evidence of foul play".

 It added that after reviewing the coroner's report "we have determined that this is not a criminal matter".

-An autopsy concluded the singer died in her hotel room on 11 February of accidental drowning due to the effects of cocaine use and heart disease.911 call
+An autopsy concluded the singer died in her hotel room on 11 February of accidental drowning due to the effects of cocaine use and heart disease.

 The final coroner's report said Houston had been found lying face down in an overflowing hotel bathtub.

 It added a white powder, along with a spoon, mirror and rolled-up paper, were found in the Beverly Hilton hotel bathroom.